unbit/uwsgi-docs/RPC.rst

 Doing RPC locally may sound a little silly, but if you need to call a Lua function from Python with the absolute least possible overhead, uWSGI RPC is your man.

-If you want to call a RPC defined in the same server (governed by the same master, etc.), simply set the first parameter of :py:meth:`uwsgi.rpc`` to None or nil, or use the convenience function :py:meth:`uwsgi.call`.
+If you want to call a RPC defined in the same server (governed by the same master, etc.), simply set the first parameter of ``uwsgi.rpc`` to None or nil, or use the convenience function :py:meth:`uwsgi.call`.

 Doing RPC from the internal routing subsystem
 ---------------------------------------------